sebpok/nvim-setup/README.md

   ```
   :Mason
   ```
 - Create new lua file in `lsp/your_new_file.lua` directory.
 Name as you want (for example: for pyright lsp, go for: "pyright_ls.lua") Follow structure as below.
+(You can omit this when using `lspconfig` plugin that comes with predefined lsp settings.
+In that case, go to next step below)
   ```lua
     return {
       cmd = { "pyright-langserver", "--stdio" }, -- here you have to pass LSP name from Mason